expandmade-tb/invoices/readme.md

 4. add a new route in "app\libs\Routes

 Details about the usage of "DBCrud" can be found in "app\libs\dbgrid\readme.md" and "Formbuilder" in "app\libs\Formbuilder\readme.md".

+#### How can i change the invoice company log
+The logo is store in the public folder "\public\img\logo.png".
+If you delete or rename it, no logo will be printet.
+Or you can replace it with your own design.

+#### Can i change the invoice color ?
+For now, you can change the invoice color in the config.php file.